Picking the right insurance agency management system can feel overwhelming.

 All of them are good for your staff, but none are built for your clients.

-• EZLynx offers a lot in one system, including rating and marketing, but takes time to master.
+- The EZLynx management system offers a lot in one system, including rating and marketing, but takes time to master.

 That’s where GloveBox comes in by:

-• Giving your clients 24/7 access to their policies, billing, and documents.
+- Giving your clients 24/7 access to their policies, billing, and documents through a customer portal, which enhances client engagement.

-• Freeing your team from busywork so they can focus on selling and advising.
+- Freeing your team from busywork so they can focus on selling and advising, while self service portals improve operational efficiency.

 Looking to build a modern, scalable, client-first agency?
 Start by pairing your AMS with GloveBox.